 EXT-006: Solicitation and Acceptance of Gifts of Real Property, Life Insurance, Tangible Personal Property (Including Fine Art), and Intangible Personal Property

 Academic Division, the Medical Center, the College at Wise, and University-Associated Organizations.

 - Gifts of Life Insurance

-- Gifts of Tangible and Intangible Personal Property (other than Fine Art)
+- Gifts of Tangible Personal Property

 - Compliance with Policy

 The University strives to ensure that (1) gifts to the University or one of its University-Associated Organizations support the University’s mission of teaching, research, public service, and healthcare; and (2) donor requirements and restrictions associated with gifts are acceptable to the University.
 To protect the interests of the University and the donor, requirements have been established for acceptance, recording, and disposition of gifts of real and personal property such that:

 - any risk associated with the acceptance of the gift is minimized;

 - all funds received are credited to the correct account;

 - gifts are accepted and administered in a manner appropriate for the mission of a tax-exempt educational institution; and